hahaanisha/Recroot/README.md

 # 🏆 Conclusion

-Recroot is an **AI-powered hiring solution** that simplifies recruitment for companies.
+Recroot is an **Seamless hiring solution** that simplifies recruitment for companies.
 With **Cloudinary for resume storage, Firebase for real-time data, and Render for seamless API deployment**, Recroot is built for **scalability, efficiency, and automation**.

 🚀 **Get started today and make hiring hassle-free!**